 Aeron Headrest Comparison – Engineered Now versus Atlas

 Here’s a short evaluation with some photos to illustrate the difference between the two popular brands of headrests.
-They are the Atlas Aeron Headrest and the Original Engineered Now Headrests.
+They are the Atlas Aeron Headrest and the Original Engineered Now Headrests

 This review should provide more insight to buyers to understand some of the critical differences and know what to look out for.